AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 ## Generate email content with AI Assistant

-After you create and personalize your emails, use the AI Assistant in Adobe Journey Optimizer B2B Edition, powered by generative AI to elevate your content to the next level.
+After you create and personalize your emails, use AI Assistant in Adobe Journey Optimizer B2B Edition, powered by generative AI to elevate your content to the next level.

-The AI Assistant can help you optimize the impact of your deliveries by generating entire emails, targeted text content, and getting AI Assistant recommendations for images that resonate with your audience.
+AI Assistant can help you optimize the impact of your deliveries by generating entire emails, targeted text content, and getting AI Assistant recommendations for images that resonate with your audience.
 This optimization of your email campaigns is designed to produce better engagement.

 With your email campaigns, you can use AI Assistant to generate full email, text or images.
 The following sections provide step-by-step walkthroughs for using AI Assistant in Adobe Journey Optimizer B2B Edition.